 This super rich hydrating cream blends a gentle concentration of retinol to soften lines and promote a brighter complexion, with anti-inflammatory antioxidants to combat redness and soothe irritation.

-There’s a reason why this drugstore anti-aging moisturizer is backed by 1200 reviews on Amazon alone with a solid 4-star rating.
-It contains a unique formulation called Retinol SA (“sustained action”) which harnesses the regenerative benefits of retinol along and is enriched with glucose and hyaluronic acid to retain the skin’s moisture balance.
+This affordable retinol-infused moisturizer contains a unique formulation called Retinol SA (“sustained action”) which harnesses the regenerative benefits of retinol along and is enriched with glucose and hyaluronic acid to retain the skin’s moisture balance.

 Formulated specifically for those with sensitive skin, this retinol serum promotes accelerated cell turn over sans the irritation.
 It also contains niacinamide – a powerful anti-aging antioxidant that helps (gently) combat the signs of aging while also calming the skin.